sebastiantoh/tp/docs/UserGuide.md

 Format: `lightmode`/`darkmode`

 #### Viewing help: `help` [Aaron Seah]
 Lists the command word, command description and example usage for each available command as well as the link to the User Guide.

 **Example**:
 Let's say you want to recall some commands in StonksBook.
-You can do so by acessing the help page as shown.
+You can do so by accessing the help page as shown.

 1. Type `help` in the **Command Box** and press <kbd>Enter</kbd>.